MattSortsThings/kolyteon/README.md

   - can be slowed down by setting a time delay between steps
 - Interfaces for the generic binary CSP and the solvers, so that they can be injected as dependencies.

+## Documentation

+The documentation can be found at <https://mattsortsthings.github.io/kolyteon>.

 ## Background

 This library originated as project work I undertook as part of my Postgraduate Diploma in Computer Science from Birkbeck, University of London.
 All coding work is my own, but the underlying algorithms are well-established in CSP literature.